-D.B. said that once his Scouts get wound up at troop meetings, it’s hard to calm them down.
-Readers suggested planning plenty of interesting activities to capture the boys’ attention.
+D.B. said that if his Scouts get wound up at troop meetings, it’s hard to calm them down.
+Readers suggested planning plenty of interesting activities to capture the Scouts’ attention.

 Sometimes when we get very wild, the adult leaders have us play a short game, hoping that we will release our bottled-up energy.
 Our leaders never use negative things like putting a Scout in a corner or otherwise humiliating him.

 First, have something planned for every meeting and start the meeting on time.
 Scouts will quickly get bored and restless if they have to sit and wait for leaders to come up with something for them to do.
 Early arrivals will get restless if they are told, “We are waiting for a few more to show up before we start.”

 Always have a planned secondary activity in your back pocket for those meetings when a scheduled speaker cancels at the last minute or the person responsible for the night’s activity doesn’t show up.

 If Scouts become rowdy, we ask, “What would happen if you acted this way in school?”
 We explain that adult leaders and their fellow Scouts deserve the same respect as their teachers.
 Finally, if you have a Scout who is virtually uncontrollable, you have to insist a parent or guardian accompany him to troop meetings and activities.